 - charges you a penalty for not complying with the regulations

-When HMRC tells you about a decision it’ll usually also offer you an opportunity to have the decision reviewed by an officer who wasn’t involved in making the original decision.
+When HMRC tells you about a decision it’ll usually also offer you an opportunity to have the decision reviewed by an officer who was not involved in making the original decision.

-You can’t continue trading while a review is carried out if the decision was to refuse to register your business or to cancel your registration.
+You cannot continue trading while a review is carried out if the decision was to refuse to register your business or to cancel your registration.

 You can appeal to a tribunal if you disagree with the outcome of the review.